shigu87/news-data-analysis-snowflake-pipeline/README.md

 - **Defines the storage integration** and external stage.
 - **Executes `COPY INTO` command** to load data from GCS to Snowflake.

-## Running the Project Locally
-- Follow the prerequisites to set up your environment.
-- Trigger the Airflow DAG through the UI or CLI.

 ---

 ## **Challenges Faced**